Learn About Medicare Claims and Appeals

 You may file a Medicare claim form using the appeal process and instructions that will be listed in your decision letter if you agree with the organizational decision.
 Similar to Medicare claims that are filed for original Medicare plans, there are five levels of the appeal process and you must wait for a decision between each level.

-Completing a Medicare Claim for Medicare Part D
+How to Complete a Medicare Claim for Medicare Part D

 The process of submitting a Medicare claim for Medicare Part D is a bit different than the other parts of Medicare.
 The first thing that you should do if Medicare Part D will not cover a prescription drug is ask your doctor whether your plan has coverage rules or if there is an over-the-counter or brand-name drug that does have coverage and may work as well as the prescription that you were given.
 If you would still like to file a Medicare claim form, then you will first need to obtain a written explanation (coverage determination) from your Medicare drug plan.
 This can be obtained by contacting your Medicare plan or having your doctor do so on your behalf.